The best bird feeder camera in 2024: birdwatching at home

 ❌ You want a compact feeder: The bamboo construction makes this larger and heavier, which can make it trickier to mount.

-All of the positives found in the fully featured Netvue Birdfy are present in the Bamboo, including a Full HD camera, Bird AI recognition, local and online storage options and an optional solar panel to keep the battery topped up.
+In testing, we found that all of the positives in the fully featured Netvue Birdfy are also present in the Bamboo version, including a Full HD camera, Bird AI recognition, local and online storage options and an optional solar panel to keep the battery topped up.
 Like the standard version it has everything you could need for keeping track of which birds are visiting your garden.

 Read our in-depth Netvue Birdfy Bamboo review